24-Hour Crisis Support

 - Create a safety plan to reduce your risk of harm

 - Get you the services you need for support

-Inasmuch House is a shelter for women-identified people with or without children in their care who are experiencing abuse and/or homelessness.
+Inasmuch House is a shelter for women-identified and non-binary people with or without children in their care who are experiencing abuse and/or homelessness.

-We give women and children who have experienced violence and abuse a safe place to stay while they rebuild their lives and return to the community.
-Our goal isn’t just to house women and children, but to help them regain the confidence and strength to live a healthy and independent life again.
+We give women, non-binary people, and children who have experienced violence and abuse a safe place to stay while they rebuild their lives and return to the community.
+Our goal isn’t just to house women, non-binary people, and children, but to help them regain the confidence and strength to live a healthy and independent life again.

-Women and their children can leave an abusive situation and find safe, free accommodation with us.
-While here, women and children have access to meals, clothing, laundry, and other personal supports.
+Women, non-binary people, and their children can leave an abusive situation and find safe, free accommodation with us.
+While here, they have access to meals, clothing, laundry, and other personal supports.

 Child and Youth Workers